 Her other well-respected films are Desert Fury (1947), I Walk Alone (1948) with Kirk Douglas, Pitfall (1948) with Dick Powell, Too Late for Tears (1949), and Easy Living (1949).
 Not achieving the stature, she expected she passed on many good roles such as The Rose Tattoo (1955).
 Her lesser quality films include Dark City (1950), Red Mountain (1951), Two of a Kind (1951), Scared Stiff (1953), Bad for Each Other (1953), the western Film Noir Silver Lode (1954), and The Weapon (1956).
 She ended her film career in Loving You (1957) with Elvis Presley.

-Scott passed away in 2015 at the age of 92 having seen increased popularity due to replaying of many of her films.
+Scott passed away in 2015 at the age of 92 having seen her increased popularity due to the replaying of many of her films.